ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-13-promo-codes.md

 - If you took any course, then you will get a promo code.
 And when someone uses your promo code to enroll in THAT course, then the guy will get a 200 BDT discount and you will also receive 200 BDT.
 - If you are someone who is thinking of enrolling in a new course, then you can get a promo code from someone who already took THAT course.
 - You can give promo codes to multiple people.
-- Anyone can use at most one promo code to enroll in some course.
+- Anyone can use at most one promo code for each course.

 Some quick maths:
 - If you refer 1 guy, you will get 200 BDT.